-COMMAND AND COMMUNICATION 62 62 Range Administrative Unit (RAU) The RAU is Altcar Training Camp.
-The Range Liaison Officer (RLO) is responsible to the Commandant Altcar Training Camp for the overall safety management of the range.
-63 Communication Telephones with outside lines for emergencies are located in the RLOs office and in the console.
+COMMAND AND COMMUNICATION 62 Range Administrative Unit (RAU) 63 Communication Telephones with outside lines for emergencies are located in the RLOs office and in the console.
 The range telephone in the console is to be manned at all times when the range is in use.
 The RLO will provide a radio for the RCO as a back-up The RCO is to establish and maintain communications at all times.
 64 Useful Telephone Numbers Range Control - Military 94552 Ext 8038 Civil 0151-9292539 Range Control from the console 223 65 Safety Range telephones are the primary means of communication between the range and the Range Control.
 A back-up Radio is issued 66 Communication Failure The RCO must cease fire if they have identified that they do not have communications with the RLO.
 Live firing may not take place until the communications have been restored.

 Signed

 Name Gordon Black

 Rank Lt-Col

 Appt Camp Comdt

-Date 1 May 2023
+Date 1 May 2024

 Signed

 Name Gerry Allen

 Rank Mr

 Appt RLO

-Date 1 May 2023
+Date 1 May 2024